shantek/UltimateBingo/README.md

 Can't decide what to play?
 Why not use the random mode to let the plugin choose for you.

 ## Card Difficulty & Size
-The items used to populate your card are split in to 5 groups.
+The items used to populate your card are split into 5 groups.
 Easy, Normal or Hard modes change the distribution used to generate your bingo cards.
 Choose between a Small (3x3), Medium (4x4) or Large (5x5) card to battle out your epic bingo games!

 Both difficulty and card size also come with a Random option to help mix up your bingo games.